 While we base our estimates and judgments on our experience and on various other factors that we believe to be reasonable under the circumstances, actual results could differ from those estimates and the differences could be material.
-The most significant estimates impact the following transactions or account balances: stock compensation, warrant liability valuation and impairment of intangibles.
+The most significant estimates impact the following transactions, account balances or disclosures: revenue recognition, stock compensation, impairment of intangibles and income tax disclosures.